bangcorrupt/hacktribe-editor/MIDI.md

 `ht-cli` should create a virtual MIDI input port as a control input.

-Any input ports added to the `control: input` section of the config file will also be opened as control inputs.
+Any input ports added to the `control: input:` section of the config file will also be opened as control inputs.

 Values in `hacktribe_editor/midi_map.py` may need adjusting to suit your controller.